richelbilderbeek/cicone/README.md

 This story involves some dwarves.

-Snow White lived with the dwarves. and they lived happily until the next merge conflict.
+Snow White lived with the dwarves. and they lived happily until the next merge conflict (or they made their own branch).